Can I change between different courses ?

 To help develop your understanding each lecture course has timetabled Problem Classes associated with it.
 Problem sheets designed to develop and test your understanding are provided and difficulties with these often form the basis of questions at the problem classes.
 The course lecturer and one or more support staff attend the classes and these are an opportunity to get individual help.
 Most of these classes are held in our student workrooms which are set out to encourage small groups of students to work together, and a lot can be learned from students collaborating in this way.
 Individual help via tutors or direct access to the lecturer is available if needed.

 Individual and Group projects in years 3 and 4 are carried out in research laboratories, working alongside research students and research staff.
 In addition to the guidance given by their project supervisors, many students find the on-the-spot support from research staff provides excellent expert advice.
 Technical staff are also available in many laboratories.

 What role does my individual tutor play?

 All students are allocated an academic member of staff as a tutor at entry to the Department.
 Each member of staff will typically have five or six tutees and they all meet as a group once every two weeks during years 1 and 2.
 These sessions usually have some form of technical or professional skill assignment and students come prepared to discuss their work.
 In addition, your tutor has a pastoral support role and acts as an advisor and mentor for a wide range of personal and academic issues.
-You keep the same tutor throughout your degree and, for many students, friendships built up through tutor groups last long after leaving the University.

 What personal support is available?